-Quebecor Media takes advantage of several government programs designed to support production and distribution of televisual and cinematographic products and magazine publishing in Canada, including federal and provincial refundable tax credits.
-There can be no assurance that the local cultural incentive programs that Quebecor Media may access in Canada will continue to be available in the future or will not be reduced, amended or eliminated.
-Any future reductions or other changes in the policies or rules of application in Canada or in any of its provinces in connection with these government incentive programs, including any change in the Québec or the federal programs providing for refundable tax credits, could increase the cost of acquiring and producing Canadian programs which are required to be broadcast and which could have a material adverse effect on its results of operations and financial condition.
+The Corporation benefits from several government programs developed to support major investment projects, the deployment of high-speed Internet services in various regions of Québec, the production and distribution of televisual and cinematographic products, and magazine publishing in Canada, including federal and provincial refundable tax credits.
+There can be no assurance that the local cultural incentive programs that the Corporation may access in Canada will continue to be available in the future or will not be reduced, amended or eliminated.
+Any future reductions or other changes in the policies or rules of application in Canada or in any of its provinces in connection with these government incentive programs, including any change in the Québec or the federal programs providing for refundable tax credits, could, among other things, increase the cost of acquiring Canadian content or investment projects affected by these programs and influence the programming of content broadcast or the Corporation's decision to initiate certain investment projects, including incur capital expenditures for the extension of its wireline and mobile networks, which could have a material adverse effect on its results of operations and financial condition.
 Canadian content programming is also subject to certification by various agencies of the federal government.
 If programming fails to so qualify, the Corporation would not be able to use the programs to meet Canadian content programming obligations and might not qualify for certain Canadian tax credits and government incentives.

 In addition, the Canadian and provincial governments currently provide grants, incentives and tax credits to attract foreign producers and support domestic film and television production.
-Many of the major studios and other key customers of Quebecor Media's film production and audiovisual services business, content producers for its broadcasting operations, as well as its production and distribution business, finance a portion of their production budgets through these grants, incentives and tax credits.
+Many of the major studios and other key customers of the Corporation's film production and audiovisual services business, content producers for its broadcasting operations, as well as its production and distribution business, finance a portion of their production budgets through these grants, incentives and tax credits.
 There can be no assurance that these grants, incentives and tax credits will continue at their present levels or at all, and if they are reduced or discontinued, the level of activity in the motion picture and television industries may be reduced, as a result of which the Corporation's results of operations and financial condition might be adversely affected.